Vol. 04 · Issue 14 · APR 2026

 • Use an isolation transformer or a quality DI box on one of the cables to break the ground loop.

 • Check your cables.
-Low-quality cables with poor shielding make ground loop problems worse.
+Cheap cables with poor shielding make ground loop problems worse.

 Volume Drop When Engaging Effects Loop

-If your volume drops significantly when you activate the FX Loop block in your modeler, the signal levels aren't matched.
+If your volume drops when you activate the FX Loop block in your modeler, the signal levels are not matched.
 Adjust the send and return levels on the FX Loop block until bypassing and engaging the block produces the same volume.

 On the Helix, you can adjust the FX Loop block's Send Level and Return Level parameters independently.
 Start with return level — bring it up until the volume matches.